CDLIS vs FMCSA Clearinghouse: two federal systems, two different jobs

 Which one is required for pre-employment?

 Both are required for CDL drivers under different rules.
-CDLIS is needed under §391.23(a) to know which state DMVs to query for the prior-3-year license history.
+CDLIS is required under §391.23(m)(2) and is also how the carrier knows which state DMVs to query for the prior-3-year license history under §391.23(a).
 The Clearinghouse pre-employment query is required under §382.701(a) before the driver performs any safety-sensitive function.

 Run CDLIS + Clearinghouse together